 Final salary schemes have come under criticism for being underfunded by employers and people are often being offered a healthy package to leave the scheme.
 There are positives and negatives to being part of the final salary scheme and you should weigh up your options carefully.

 For instance, a positive of the scheme is you can receive a defined benefit each year which can last until you die.
 The negative is that when you die your family can’t receive any extra money from your pension, unlike a private pension.
 In a final salary scheme you also can’t have your tax free allowance of 25%.

 While a final salary scheme may seem less flexible, it should provide an income until you die, whereas private pension pots can run dry.

-Before you make any decisions about your financial future, speak to a qualified pensions advisor to receive independent advice.
-Scottish Pension Advice covers the whole of Scotland and can provide Aberdeen based pension advice too.
+Before you make any decisions about your financial future, speak to a qualified pensions advisor to receive advice.
+Scottish Pension Advice covers the whole of Scotland and can provide Aberdeen based pension support.